shahdkhourshed/project-mars-cornmartians/README.md

 - **Microsoft Co-pilot:** AI-generated images of the vegetable astronauts.
 - **Draco3D:** Used for compressing 3D models to improve loading times.

-<h3>Authors</h3>
-Kitty Tran, Sakshi Pande, Grant Henderson, Shahd Khourshed

 <h3> Resources and Inspiration</h3>
-Our logo and images were AI-generated from Microsoft Copilot and photoshopped by Kitty Tran to fit our needs.
 We forked the reposiroty from Project Mars, an open-source project that aims to share information about Mars missions, weather, rovers, etc. Some of the changes made to it include, fixing the weather tab, adding a plants tab, and creating a simulation.
 We also deleted the tabs that were irrelevant to our project.

+<h3> Images used for 3d models in the Plants Tab and Simulation </h3>
+1. For Corn GLB: Ear of corn by Poly by Google [CC-BY] via Poly Pizza Or Corn by Poly by Google [CC-BY] via Poly Pizza
+2. For Carrot GLB: Carrot by jeremy [CC-BY] via Poly Pizza
+3. For sweet potato GLB :Potato by jeremy [CC-BY] via Poly Pizza
+4. For lettuce GLB: Lettuce by Quaternius
+5. For Onion GLB:Onion by Kay Lousberg
+6. Mars Sand: FreePik (for background of simulation)
+7. Vegetable buttons: Images of Apple emojis from Google

+<h3>Authors</h3>
+Kitty Tran, Sakshi Pande, Grant Henderson, Shahd Khourshed

 <h2>Usage</h2>